-5. DESCRIPTION OF HOW THE CITY OF GREENVILLE WILL ASSESS THE SUCCESS OF AFFIRMATIVE MARKETING ACTIONS, AND WHAT CORRECTIVE ACTIONS WILL BE TAKEN.
+5. DESCRIPTION OF HOW THE CITY OF GREENVILLE WILL ASSESS THE SUCCESS OF AFFIRMATIVE MARKETING ACTIONS.
+AND WHAT

-CORRECTIVE METIONS WILL BE TRIKEN.
+CORRECTIVE ACTIONS WILL BE TAKEN.

-A. The Affirmative Marketing Policy will be assessed on an annual basis by June 30th and will include a summary of the "good faith efforts" taken by the City and by steps were taken, the City will make an assumption that good faith efforts were made to carry out these procedures.
+A. The Affirmative Marketing Policy will be assessed on an annual basis by June 30th and will include a summary of the "good faith efforts" taken by the City and by to carry out these procedures.